 Aetna considers implantable testosterone pellets experimental and investigational for the treatment of symptoms associated with menopause as this use remains unlabeled and unsubstantiated.
-Implantable testosterone pellets are considered experimental and investigational for all other indications because their effectiveness for indications other than the ones listed above has not been established.
+Implantable testosterone pellets are considered experimental and investigational for male menopause, hypogonadism due to aging, idiopathic hypogonadism (not due to disorders of the testicles, pituitary gland or brain) and for all other indications because their effectiveness for indications other than the ones listed above has not been established.

 While implantable estradiol pellets have been suggested as treatment for symptoms of menopause, there are no United States Food and Drug Administration (FDA)-approved, commercially available formulations of implantable estradiol pellets available in the United States.
 These formulations of estradiol have been shown to produce unpredictable and fluctuating serum concentrations of estrogen.
 The FDA's Fertility and Maternal Health Drugs Advisory Committee unanimously agreed to terminate compassionate investigative new drug (IND) programs for estrogen pellets as a last-resort treatment of menopausal disorder.
 The Committee noted “the risk of bleeding and infection, the lack of information on release rates, difficulty in reversibility of the drug, increased feasibility of over-dosage of the drug, and increased risk of non-compliance with safety measures [such as] the addition of progestin.”